-Our team proactively addressed these new challenges swiftly and appropriately, implementing safeguards and procedures to ensure both the safety of our employees and stakeholders, and accommodate the potential challenges due to COVID-19.
-Aptose was early in directing its employees to work-from-home and provided the tools to minimize productivity disruptions.
-Our clinical operations team reached out to active and future clinical sites to determine their needs and challenges and assist where possible, including virtual monitoring of patients, which reduces patients' visits.
+Our team proactively addresses these new challenges swiftly and appropriately, implementing safeguards and procedures to ensure both the safety of our employees and stakeholders, and accommodate the potential challenges due to COVID-19.
+Aptose allows its employees to work-from-home as appropriate and has provided the tools to optimize remote working conditions and minimize productivity disruptions.
+Our clinical operations team reached out to active and future clinical sites to determine their ever-evolving needs and challenges and assist where possible, including virtual monitoring of patients, which reduces patients' visits.
 We also have contacted our drug manufacturers to identify any potential supply chain disruptions and are adjusting accordingly.
 Since the early part of the COVID-19 pandemic in the first quarter of 2020, we began to carefully monitor the potential impact of COVID-19, and on a regular basis, we communicated with investigators at our clinical sites to gain an evolving understanding of competing COVID-19 related activities and clinical trial related activities.
 While it is difficult to estimate the duration and impact of COVID-19 on clinical sites, as of the date of this report, we have not experienced and do not foresee material delays to the enrollment of patients or timelines for the HM43239 and luxeptinib clinical trials.